Learning NextJS

 In NextJS, a page is a React component exported from a file in the pages directory.
 Pages are associated with a route based on their filename.
 For example:

-Simply create a JS file under the pages
+Simply create a JS file under the pages directory, and the path to the

 file becomes the URL path.
 In a way, this is similar to building websites